 AI liability insurance in the US: who covers it, who excludes it, and how to get coverage-ready.

-A neutral buyer's guide for business decision-makers.
-No carrier sells here, no product is promoted here.
+A source-verified buyer's guide for business decision-makers.
+No carrier pays for placement or ranking.
 Every factual cell in our datasets carries a source URL and a last-verified date.

 What changed in 2026

-On January 1, 2026, two new Verisk/ISO endorsements took effect: CG 40 47, which excludes bodily injury, property damage, and advertising injury arising from generative AI on commercial general liability policies, and CG 35 08, which does the same for products and completed operations.
+On January 1, 2026, two new Verisk/ISO endorsements took effect.
 If your business uses generative AI in marketing, operations, or products, your general liability renewal may now carry an exclusion for exactly that activity.

 The exclusion wave

-The exclusion wave goes beyond the standard ISO forms.
-At least six major carriers have filed their own AI exclusions, with over 80 percent of filings approved by state regulators, and WR Berkley has introduced an absolute AI exclusion on D&O, E&O, and fiduciary lines covering "any actual or alleged use, deployment, or development of Artificial Intelligence".
+The wave goes beyond the standard ISO forms.
+WR Berkley has introduced an absolute AI exclusion on D&O, E&O, and fiduciary lines covering "any actual or alleged use, deployment, or development of Artificial Intelligence".
 Our AI Exclusion Tracker follows each filing with source links and plain-English explanations.

 The governance connection